If I could live anywhere in Australia, I’d live in Manly or Byron Bay.

 When exploring Sydney, I find Manly usually sits beneath the likes of Bondi and Coogee for a day trip which is, I think, because it’s more of a lifestyle to experience as opposed to a bucket list ‘tick’ like that of witnessing the Icebergs pool in Bondi.

 Whilst you can definitely have a day adventure over to Manly, if you have the time I’d definitely recommend staying a while longer.
 We spent a week in Manly and then couldn’t resist returning to conclude our time in Australia because we loved it so much!

-Manly takes the laid back, surfy beach vibes of Byron Bay and combines it with a easy to grasp dose of adrenalin from city life.
-In just 20 minutes you can be in the hustle of Sydney’s CBD thanks to the quick ferry that journeys from Manly’s port to Circular Quay.
-The very best of both worlds in my opinion.
+Manly takes the laid back, surfy beach vibes of Byron Bay and combines it with a easy to grasp dose of adrenaline from city life.
+In just 20 minutes you can be in the hustle of Sydney’s CBD thanks to the quick ferry that journeys from Manly’s port to Circular Quay: the very best of both worlds, in my opinion.

 Where is Manly?

 Manly is a region that sits on the Northern beaches of Sydney.
 With golden beaches in abundance, a very active lifestyle evident for most people, brunch spots galore and coastal walks at your disposal – Manly truly encapsulates the Australian dream.

 Manly is super easy to access from the city.
 If you have a car it will take you about 30 minutes to drive over from the CBD or alternatively it’s just an 18 minute ferry from Circular Quay (the slow boat takes 40 minutes).
 The ferry brings you straight into Manly Wharf in the centre of the town.

 If you’re coming from the airport, you simply need to hop on the train (20 mins) direct to Circular Quay and then swap onto the ferry.